Can a Pagdi Shop Be Vacated by the Owner? — Legal Reality Explained

 • West Bengal Premises Tenancy Act, 1997

-These laws protect tenants but also allow landlords to reclaim possession through due legal process.
+These laws protect the tenants but also allow the landlord to reclaim possession through due process of law.

 When Can the Owner Seek Eviction?